 Warehouse-to-warehouse insurance is basically one of the types of marine insurance that provides cargo coverage during storage at one warehouse or the other during transit.
 As the name suggests, this policy extends the protection of goods from the warehouse where the shipment originates to the one where it terminates.

-In the market, you will either find a stand-alone warehouse insurance policy or an additional clause/provision to the marine insurance policy.
+In the market, you will either find a stand-alone warehouse policy or an additional clause/provision to the marine policy.
 Separate coverage is quite essential to insure your goods before and after the transit.

 Warehouse Insurance Importance Explained